code-423n4/2023-11-zetachain/README.md

 - Starts November 20, 2023 20:00 UTC
 - Ends December 18, 2023 20:00 UTC

+❗️**Note for C4 wardens:** For this contest, analysis and gas optimizations are out of scope.
+ZetaChain will not be awarding prize funds for analysis or gas-specific submissions.

 ## Automated Findings / Publicly Known Issues

 The 4naly3er report can be found [here](https://github.com/code-423n4/2023-10-zetachain/blob/main/4naly3er-report.md).